Lower Back Pain Treatment in North Vancouver: Rehabilitative Exercise

-Cobra Pose also called Bhujangasana in sanskrit is a reclining back-bending pose that is part of the Hatha Yoga practice.
+Cobra Pose also called Bhujangasana in sanskrit is a reclining back-bending pose that is commonly prescribed exercise for low back pain and part of the Hatha Yoga practice.
 It is commonly performed in a cycle of asanas included in sun salutations.

 Since the majority of us spend most of our time in thoracic and lumbar flexion (slumped forward), any posture that encourages spinal extension is helpful in maintaining range of motion and encouraging good posture.
 Spinal extension involves any position where the spine is moving backwards (or back-bending).

-It also happens to be a common rehabilitative exercise prescribed for patients suffering from sciatic pain and lumbar disc injury (bulge/herniation/tear).
+It also happens to be a common rehabilitative exercise prescribed for low back pain due to sciatica and lumbar disc injury (bulge/herniation/tear).
 The cobra pose is part of the McKenzie therapy approach to lumbar disc injury, which includes a sequence of poses including cobra, upward dog and standing backbends (among other techniques).

 Age, sustained spinal slumping (flexion) when sitting, improper bending/lifting techniques etc. may all lead to micro-damge of the disc.
 Over time little cracks develop in the outer (more fibrous) portion of the disc, which allows the inner jelly-like centre (nucleus) to start to travel outwards.
 Eventually this can create a disc bulge or herniation, leading to back pain, sciatica, or even numbness, tingling or weakness in the back and lower limb.